Kreutxer/Noteify/README.md

 # Noteify

-This App is still prototyppe, not all feature is functional!
+This App is still prototype, not all feature is functional!

 //Tugas pengganti UAS AKB Universitas Komputer Indonesia//